cardano-foundation/CIPs/CIP-0XXX/README.md

 Any software included in `cardano-node` needs to undergo a rigorous development and review process to avoid catastrophic events.
-We think that merging `Cardano`, a mature software, with new technologies, should be a process, and thus we propose first to develop `Mithril` nodes as standalone processes which communicate with `cardano-node` via its local interface (`node-to-client` protocol).
+We think that merging `Cardano`, a mature software, with new technologies, should be a process, and thus we propose first to develop `Mithril network` nodes as standalone processes which communicate with `cardano-node` via its local interface (`node-to-client` protocol).
 As we will see, this approach has advantages for the `Mithril` network and SPOs.